Antman261/npm-package-template/README.md

 * `LICENSE` -- Add your name to the copyright notice or replace with another license.
 * `README.md` -- Time to update the file you're reading!
 Add your own description and usage examples for your package.

-When you've completed the above, and you're ready to publish, `npm publish` will publish your package, complete with type definitions and docs.
+After completing the above you can use `npm publish` to publish your package, complete with type definitions and docs.